 If your visa application is refused and you feel it was wrongly rejected, then you will need to email us at email@example.com with a scanned copy of the rejection letter from the Entry Clearance Officer.
 We will do our best to help and advise you accordingly.
 There is no full right of appeal, but if eligible, you can apply for an Administrative Review to try and overturn the decision.
 You must make your request within 28 days for the date you receive the refusal notice.
 The process is explained in the Policy Guidance.
 It is advised that you seek legal advice at this point.

-Administrative Reviews can be difficult to overturn a decision, because in most cases you cannot submit new or different documents.
+It can be difficult to overturn a decision through an Administrative Reviews, because in most cases you cannot submit new or different documents.
 That is why it is very important to submit all the correct documents at the time of your application.

 Warning: Do not allow an agent or other representative to send off your application unless you have checked through the completed forms and all the documents that are enclosed with it.
 Errors made by an agent or representative, or attempts to deceive can result in you being banned from entering the UK for up to 10 years.